PaulsGitHubs/Radio-Waves-to-Image-Film/README.md

 # Requirements
 Clone repo
+pip install -r requirements.txt
-Download the binary files or take some on your own...
+Download the binary files () or take some on your own...

 # Visualization